Aceh: Administrative divisions

-Administratively, the province now is subdivided into eighteen regencies (kabupaten; kabupatèn) and five autonomous cities (kota; banda).
+Administratively, the province is subdivided into eighteen regencies (kabupaten; kabupatèn) and five autonomous cities (kota; banda), sub-divided into 290 districts (kecamatan), 755 sub-districts (mukim) and 6,500 villages (gampong).
 The capital and the largest city is Banda Aceh, located on the coast near the northern tip of Sumatra.
-When originally devised in 1956, the province comprised the city of Banda Aceh and six regencies – Great Aceh, Pidie, North Aceh, East Aceh, Central Aceh, and West Aceh; however on 14 November 1956 a seventh regency (South Aceh) was created from the southeastern districts of West Aceh Regency.
-A second city (Sabang City) was separated from Aceh Besar on 10 June 1965 and Southeast Aceh Regency from part of Central Aceh on 4 June 1974; three additional regencies were formed in 1999 – Aceh Singkil from part of South Aceh Regency on 20 April, and Bireuën (from part of North Aceh Regency) and Simeulue (from part of West Aceh Regency) on 4 October.
+When originally devised in 1956, the province comprised the city of Banda Aceh and six regencies: Great Aceh, Pidie, North Aceh, East Aceh, Central Aceh, and West Aceh.
+However, on 14 November 1956, a seventh regency (South Aceh) was created from the southeastern districts of West Aceh Regency.
+A second city (Sabang City) was separated from Aceh Besar on 10 June 1965 and Southeast Aceh Regency from part of Central Aceh on 4 June 1974; three additional regencies were formed in 1999—Aceh Singkil from part of South Aceh Regency on 20 April, and Bireuën (from part of North Aceh Regency) and Simeulue (from part of West Aceh Regency) on 4 October.

-The towns of Lhokseumawe and Langsa were given separate city status (from parts of North Aceh Regency and of East Aceh Regency respectively) on 21 June 2001, and five additional regencies were created on 10 April 2002 – Aceh Jaya and Nagan Raya (both from parts of West Aceh Regency), Aceh Tamiang (from part of East Aceh Regency), Gayo Lues (from part of Southeast Aceh Regency) and Southwest Aceh (from part of South Aceh Regency).
+The towns of Lhokseumawe and Langsa were given separate city status (from parts of North Aceh Regency and of East Aceh Regency respectively) on 21 June 2001, and five additional regencies were created on 10 April 2002: Aceh Jaya and Nagan Raya (both from parts of West Aceh Regency), Aceh Tamiang (from part of East Aceh Regency), Gayo Lues (from part of Southeast Aceh Regency) and Southwest Aceh (from part of South Aceh Regency).
 Bener Meriah Regency was created on 19 December 2003 (from part of Central Aceh Regency), and Pidie Jaya Regency (from part of Pidie Regency) and Subulussalam City (from part of Aceh Singkil Regency) on 2 January 2007.
 Some other local areas are pushing to create new autonomous areas, usually with the stated goal of enhancing local control over politics and development.

-The cities and regencies (subdivided into the 289 districts or kecamatan of Aceh), are listed below with their areas and their populations at the 2010 census and the 2020 census, together with the officially estimated population as at mid 2024.
+The cities and regencies (subdivided into the 289 districts or kecamatan of Aceh), are listed below with their areas and their populations at the 2010 census and the 2020 census, together with the officially estimated population as of mid 2025.